KannaramMeghana24/To-Do-List/README.md

 2. Add a new task by typing into the input field and clicking the **Add** button.
 3. Mark tasks as complete by clicking the checkbox next to them.
 4. Remove tasks by clicking the **Delete** button.

----

-## Contributing

-Contributions are welcome!
-If you have any ideas or suggestions, please feel free to open an issue or submit a pull request.

-1. Fork the repository.
-2. Create a new branch for your feature: `git checkout -b feature-name`
-3. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature-name`
-5. Open a pull request.

----